-Even relatively low levels of exposure can lead to behavioral and learning problems, plus additional health risks to the kidneys and cardiovascular and reproductive systems.
+Even relatively low levels of exposure can lead to behavioral and learning problems, plus additional health risks to the kidneys, cardiovascular, and reproductive systems.

-These dangers are well-known and we have developed sufficient ways to monitor lead levels in food and water.
+These dangers are well-known and sufficient ways to monitor lead levels in food and water have been developed.
 We also have well-established standards to minimize lead exposure.
 But all of those safeguards fell apart after a fairly routine administrative decision to change the water supply in Flint, Michigan, in 2014.

 The Origins of the Flint Water Controversy